medical negligence solicitors Clinical Negligence Australia

 • low birth weight

-Healthcare professional's negligence can cause brain injury including:
+Healthcare professionals negligence can cause brain injury including:

 • failure to detect a prolapsed umbilical cord